rigvedbhat/Cruxy---ModVerse/README.md

 [Python Downloads](https://www.python.org/downloads/)
 [discord.py](https://github.com/Rapptz/discord.py)

 Cruxy is an intelligent, multi-functional Discord bot that combines automation and artificial intelligence to handle community management, moderation, and engagement tasks.
 It transforms natural language instructions into fully structured Discord setups, making server management faster, smarter, and simpler.

 ---

 ## About the Project

-Creating a Discord server often involves repetitive steps such as creating roles, channels, and assigning permissions.
-Cruxy automates all of it.
-With simple slash commands, you can instruct it to design, configure, and even moderate your community server intelligently.
+Managing a Discord server often involves repetitive tasks like creating roles, channels, and assigning permissions.
+Cruxy automates all of this.
+With simple slash commands, it designs, configures, and moderates your community server intelligently.

-Cruxy is built for server owners who want to focus on growing their communities rather than managing configurations.
+Cruxy is built for server owners who want to focus on growing their communities rather than handling manual configurations.

 ---

 ## Key Features

-* **AI Powered Server Builder**
+* **AI-Powered Server Builder**
-  The `/buildserver` command generates complete Discord servers based on your input theme.
-It:
+  The `/buildserver` command generates complete Discord servers based on your input theme:

   * Creates relevant roles and permissions
   * Builds categories and channels logically
-  * Shows a confirmation preview before applying
+  * Provides a preview before applying changes

 * **Conversational AI**
-  Mention `@Cruxy` to start context aware conversations powered by Google Gemini (Generative AI).
+  Mention `@Cruxy` to start context-aware conversations powered by Google Gemini (Generative AI).

-* **Automated Moderation**
+* **Advanced Automated Moderation**

-  Automatically detects and deletes profanity, issues warnings, and kicks users after repeated violations.
+  * Detects and deletes profanity using `better-profanity`
+  * Issues warnings, with customizable warning limits
+  * Provides multiple punishment options: **mute (with configurable duration)**, **kick**, or **ban**
+  * Commands to check warnings or reset them (`!warnings`, `!resetwarnings`)

 * **Event Scheduling**
-  The `/event` command helps you organize events and notifies users before start time.
+  `/event` allows you to organize events and automatically notify users before start time.

 * **Leveling System**
   Users earn XP for participation, level up over time, and retain progress via persistent storage.